tanner-johnson2718/MEME_OS/README.md

 * `./scripts/clean.sh`
   * This will cd into buildroot dir and simply call a project wide make clean
 * `./scripts/rebuild_linux.sh`
-  *
+  * Deletes and rebuilts only the kernel.

 # Creating a User Space Application
 * See [hello](./user-apps/hello/) as an example of how to structure a user app to be built in
 * Keep all user apps flat in the user app dir i.e. no apps within an app.
 Unless you want to move it into buildroot system by hand
 * Use `./scipts/create_empty_app.sh` to create a blank template
 * Use `./scripts/rebuild_app.sh` to rebuilt the app and the rootfs with the updated app in it.
-* User apps are placed in ???
+* User apps are placed in `/bin` within the final rootfs

 # Creating Kernel Modules
 * See [hellomod](./kernel-modules/hellomod/) as an example of how to structure a kernel module to be built in
 * Keep all kernel modules flat in the kernel modules dir i.e. no mods within a mod.
 Unless you want to move it into buildroot system by hand
 * Use `./scipts/create_empty_kmod.sh` to create a blank template
-* Use `./scripts/rebuild_app.sh` to rebuilt the module and the rootfs with the updated mod in it.
-(Same script as in user space app).
+* Use `./scripts/rebuild_kmod.sh` to rebuilt the module and the rootfs with the updated mod in it.
 * Kernel modules are placed in ?????

 # Directory Layout